46th Annual Grammy Awards

 The 46th Annual Grammy Awards honored the best recordings, compositions, and artists from October 1, 2002, through September 30, 2003, as chosen by the members of the Recording Academy, on February 8, 2004.
 In its 4th year at the Staples Center in Los Angeles, California, the ceremony was broadcast on tape delay by CBS.

-Beyoncé was the biggest winner of the night, taking five awards, and Outkast, who won three awards including Album of the Year.
-Tied for the most nominations, with six each, were Beyoncé, Outkast, and Jay-Z.
+Tied for the most nominations, with six each, were Beyoncé, Jay-Z, Outkast and Pharrell Williams.
+With five awards for her debut album Dangerously in Love and the lead single Crazy in Love, Beyoncé was the most awarded artist, becoming also the fourth female artist to achieve five Grammys in one ceremony.
+Outkast was the most awarded group with three awards, including Album of the Year for Speakerboxxx/The Love Below.
+American rock band Evanescence was recognized as Best New Artist.

 Background

 Effects of the Super Bowl XXXVIII controversy

 Janet Jackson was originally scheduled to perform a tribute to Luther Vandross during the ceremony.
 However, due to an incident involving Jackson during the Super Bowl XXXVIII halftime show the previous week, where her breast was briefly revealed by Justin Timberlake, Jackson was blacklisted by CBS's parent company Viacom and her invitation to the ceremony was rescinded.
 Despite his involvement in the "wardrobe malfunction", Timberlake was still invited, and used one of his acceptance speeches to apologize for the incident.
 CBS also broadcast the ceremony on a five-minute tape delay.